-Fried banana egg rolls, known locally as turon, is a famous Filipino street food.
-This sweet and crunchy snack is made with slices of banana wrapped in a lumpia wrapper, or an egg roll wrapper.
+Fried banana egg rolls, known locally as turon, are a famous Filipino street food.
+This sweet and crunchy snack is made with slices of banana wrapped in a lumpia wrapper or an egg roll wrapper.
 Many Filipino restaurants nowadays include fried banana egg rolls on their dessert menus.
 Allow me to share how I made this easy-to-make Filipino snack that requires only a few ingredients.

 - 1/4 cup brown sugar